-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

 Gluten is controversial these days.
 Most sources claim that it is safe for everyone except those who have celiac disease.
-On the other hand, some health experts believe that gluten is harmful for most people.
+On the other hand, some health experts believe that gluten is harmful to most people.

-Most people tolerate gluten just fine.
+Most people can tolerate gluten with no adverse effects.

 However, it can cause problems for people with certain health conditions.